Have you heard of the National Foundation Day in Korea? It’s one of the most celebrated national holidays in Korea!

 History of National Foundation Day in Korea

-After finishing the challenge, the bear got turned into a woman, and then ended up marrying Hwanung and giving birth to a child.
-This son, Dangun, went on to found the first Korean kingdom.
+The tiger completely failed the challenge and gave up after twenty days.
+The bear, however, managed to complete the challenge.
+Thus the bear became a human woman, eventually marrying Hwanung and giving birth to a child.
+This son, Dangun, went on to find the first Korean kingdom.

-Celebrating National Foundation Day in Korea
+How is the National Foundation Day in Korea celebrated?

 So, how do Koreans enjoy this celebration?
 Below are some ways people in Korea celebrate this holiday.